 151. Hamartiology.
 The doctrine of sin, with attention to the divine permission of it, its origin in heaven, its transmission to earth, its fourfold effect upon humanity, its peculiar character when committed by Christians, and its only cure through the death of Christ.
 Thesis of 5,000 words required.

-Elective, two hours, spring semester, 1945.
+Elective, two hours.
 Professor Chafer.

 152. Judaism.
 Its Soteriology and Eschatology.
 An analytical investigation into the character of Judaism, its scope, its application, its relationships, its provisions, its obligations, its service, its provisions for restoration, its way of approach to God, and its future hope; special and constant attention being given both to the vital similarities and dissimilarities between Judaism and Christianity.
 Thesis of 5,000 words required.
-Elective, two hours, fall semester, 1945.
+Elective, two hours.
 Professor Chafer.

 153. A Survey of Biblical Prophecy.
 The entire field of Biblical prophecy is considered as to the nature and value of prophecy, its major themes in both the Old and New Testaments, the twofold divine purpose, and the consummation of all things both in heaven and on earth.
 Thesis of 5,000 words required.
-Elective, two hours, winter semester, 1945-1946.
+Elective, two hours.
 Professor Chafer.

 154. Doctrine of Grace.
 A comprehensive analysis of the doctrine of divine grace, with its major divisions-saving grace, keeping grace, and the believer's life under grace.
-Extended attention is given to divine grace as it is disclosed in the Jewish covenants, and its unconditional character and as disclosed in the Jewish covenants, and its unconditional character and eternal magnitude as the present supreme purpose for the heavenly manifestation of its unmeasured riches.
+Extended attention is given to divine grace as it is disclosed in the Jewish covenants, and its unconditional character and eternal magnitude as the present supreme purpose for the heavenly manifestation of its unmeasured riches.
 Thesis of 5,000 words required.
-Elective, two hours, spring semester, 1946.
+Elective, two hours.
 Professor Chafer.

 155. Old Testament Theology.
-A systematic rather than a mere Biblical or historical theology of the Old Testament, with particular emphasis upon the origin of all things, the precise nature and purpose of the great covenants. the chosen earthly people, the Messianic hope, and the essential doctrines of the First Testament.
+A systematic rather than a mere Biblical or historical theology of the Old Testament, with particular emphasis upon the origin of all things, the precise nature and purpose of the great covenants, the chosen earthly people, the Messianic hope, and the essential doctrines of the First Testament.
 Thesis of 5,000 words required.
-Elective, two hours, fall semester, 1946-1947.
-Professor Chafer.
+Elective, two hours, fall semester, 1946-1947, Professor Chafer,

 156. New Testament Theology.
-This course aims at a comprehensive investigation into the distinctive elements of the New Testament revelation, embracing a study of the purpose, scope and character of the present unforeseen age, the present position before God of Israel.
-Pertinent features of Christology, the character of the four Gospels, the new divine purpose in the

-Church, and the doctrinal features of the epistles.
+This course aims at a comprehensive investigation into the distinctive elements of the New Testament revelation. embracing a study of the purpose, scope and character of the present unforeseen age, the present position before God of Israel, Pertinent features of Christology, the character of the four Gospels, the new divine purpose in the Church, and the doctrinal features of the epistles.
 Thesis of 5,000 words required.
 Elective, two hours, spring semester, 1947.
 Professor Chafer.